 1 tablespoon butter, room temperature

-⅓ cup / 3 oz / 85 gr sharp cheddar cheese, grated/shredded, room temperature
+⅓ cup / 3 oz / 85 gr sharp cheddar cheese, grated/shredded, at room temperature

 Cauliflower crust “bread” slices